-12.3.5 Viewing Bucketsets in an Oracle Business Rules Dictionary at Runtime
+12.3.5 Viewing Bucketsets in an Oracle Business Rules Dictionary at Run Time

-When you open a dictionary and select the Bucketsets tab, if the dictionary contains bucketsets the table shows all the bucketsets.
-For information on the SOA Composer edit mode, see Section 12.4, "Getting Started with Editing and Saving a Dictionary at Runtime".
+When you open a dictionary and select the Bucketsets tab, if the dictionary contains bucketsets, the table shows all the bucketsets.
+Bucketsets from linked dictionaries are also displayed in the Bucketsets table.
+You can select a linked bucketset and click the Edit button to view the buckets.
+However, a linked bucketset is not editable even in the edit mode.

+For information on the SOA Composer edit mode, see Section 12.4, "Getting Started with Editing and Saving a Dictionary at Run Time".